Zapatlela

 Zapatlela is a 1993 Indian Marathi-language horror comedy film directed and produced by Mahesh Kothare under Jenma Films International.
 The film stars an ensemble cast of Mahesh Kothare, Laxmikant Berde, Pooja Pawar, Kishori Ambiye, Madhu Kambikar, Jairam Kulkarni, Vijay Chavan, Ravindra Berde, Raghavendra Kadkol, Bipin Varti, and Dilip Prabhavalkar made a cameo appearance and provided the voiceover for the puppet Tatya Vinchu in the film.
 The practical effects for the puppet were created by Ramdas Padhye, a renowned ventriloquist and puppeteer.
 A sequel titled Zapatlela 2 was released 20 years later in 2013 in 3D format.
-The movie was also dubbed in Hindi as Khilona Bana Khalnayak.

 Over the time the film achieved cult following in Marathi audience.

 Plot

 The film begins on a dark night with the car of a notorious crime lord, Tatya Vinchu, and his sidekick, Kubdya Khavis, approaching the cave of a magician named Baba Chamatkar in Mumbai.
 Tatya Vinchu threatens Baba Chamatkar for the "Mrityunjay Mantra", a voodoo spell that can transfer the chanter's soul into any living or non-living object, and Baba Chamatkar unwillingly provides Tatya Vinchu the mantra out of fear.
 Soon after, CID Inspector Mahesh Jadhav, who has been working on his mission to capture Tatya Vinchu, raids his warehouse and pursues him until Tatya Vinchu and Kubdya Khavis hide in a nearby post office.
 At the post office, Mahesh gets into a combat with Kubdya Khavis and ends up shooting Tatya Vinchu fatally in the chest in encounter.
 With the last breath, Tatya Vinchu discovers the parcel of a ventriloquist's puppet lying on the floor in the post office, and uses the mantra provided by Baba Chamatkar to enable his soul to possess the puppet.
 Meanwhile, Mahesh arrests Kubdya Khavis for his crimes and believes that Tatya Vinchu is finally dead.

 A few days later, Mahesh's employer, Superintendent Jairam Ghatge, gets transferred to the village of Shrirangpur, Maharashtra and at the same time, his young daughter, Gauri, arrives in India from the USA to pursue doctor of philosophy in criminal psychology.
 Gauri meets her younger brother, Laxmikant Bolke, also known as Lakshya, who lives with his widowed mother, Parubai, in Shrirangpur and is a shopkeeper.
 Lakshya is also in a relationship with Aavdi, the daughter of Constable Tukaram, who has fixed her marriage with Constable Sakharam against her wishes.
 Due to his fondness for ventriloquism, Gauri sends Lakshya a puppet from the USA through courier but unfortunately, the puppet turns out to be the same one which is possessed by Tatya Vinchu.
 The puppet reveals himself to be Tatya Vinchu to Lakshya, who, however, believes it to be containing an audio tape recorder for the puppet being imported.